bayasdev/envycontrol/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us fix a problem
+about: Report a problem you have encountered while using EnvyControl
 title: "[BUG]"
 labels: bug
 assignees: ''

 ---

-**Describe the problem**
+**Describe the bug**
-A clear and concise description of what the problem is.
+A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior: